dotnet/docs/docs/csharp/programming-guide/classes-and-structs/local-functions.md

 Lambda expressions rely on the type of the `Action`/`Func` variable that they're assigned to determine the argument and return types.
 In local functions, since the syntax is much like writing a normal method, argument types and return type are already part of the function declaration.

-Beginning with C# 10, some lambda expressions have a *natural type*, which enables the compiler to infer the return type and parameter types of the lambda expression.
+Some lambda expressions have a *natural type*, which enables the compiler to infer the return type and parameter types of the lambda expression.

 ### Definite assignment